Animal suicide: Stress-related self-destructive behavior

 Many animals that appear to be depressed or grieving begin to exhibit self-destructive behavior that sometimes ends in death, but this is not considered suicide, as the achieving of death was not necessarily the purpose or objective of the behaviors.

-In 1845, the Illustrated London News reported that a Newfoundland dog had been acting less lively over a period of days before being seen "to throw himself in the water and endeavor to sink by preserving perfect stillness of the legs and feet".
-Every time he was rescued he attempted to do this again before he finally held his head underwater until death.
-The newspaper ran stories on other dogs, as well as ducks, that had also allegedly drowned themselves, although the veracity or certainty of these cases is disputed.
+A 1845 newspaper ran stories on dogs, as well as ducks, that had also allegedly drowned themselves, although the veracity or certainty of these cases is disputed.
 In one of the alleged cases, one duck did so after the death of its mate.

-Another example of an alleged case of animal suicide is the case of the dolphin which most often portrayed Flipper on the 1960s television show Flipper.
+An example of an alleged case of animal suicide is the case of the dolphin which most often portrayed Flipper on the 1960s television show Flipper.
 According to trainer Ric O'Barry in the film The Cove, Kathy, the dolphin, suffocated herself before him.
 The veracity or accuracy of this case has not been established in rigorous, scientific or objective terms.
-Similarly, a male bottle nose dolphin named Peter who was a subject in a series of experiments led by John C. Lilly, a neuroscientist, and Margaret Howe Lovatt, a volunteer naturalist, apparently stopped breathing after it was moved to a lab in a different location and separated from Lovatt.
+Similarly, a male bottle nose dolphin named Peter who was a subject in a series of experiments led by John C. Lilly, a neuroscientist, and Margaret Howe Lovatt, a volunteer naturalist, apparently stopped breathing after he was moved to a lab in a different location and separated from Lovatt.

 Some dogs will refuse food from some unknown person after the death of their owner, a behavior that might lead to disease or death in severe cases.
 The death of mourning animals is likely to be caused by depression leading to starvation or drowning, instead of the intent of suicide.

 Aristotle described an unverified story involving one of the King of Scythia's horses dying by suicide after having been made to unwittingly impregnate its mother in his History of Animals.

+Other cases of animals engaging in stress-related self-destructive behavior include birds engaging in feather-plucking, as well dogs and cats engaging in excessive licking.

 Group defense

 Autothysis

 Some species of social insects will die by suicide in an act of altruism through autothysis.
 These insects will sacrifice themselves if the colony is in danger, to alert the colony of danger, or if they become diseased they will sacrifice themselves to prevent the colony from becoming diseased.
-Carpenter ants and some species of termite will rupture glands and expel a sticky toxic substance thought to be an aliphatic compound in a process called autothysis.
+Carpenter ants and some species of termite will rupture glands and expel a sticky toxic substance thought to be an aliphatic compound.
 Termites will use autothysis to defend their colony, as the ruptured gland produces a sticky harmful secretion that leads to a tar baby effect in defense.
-When threatened by a ladybug, the pea aphid will explode itself, protecting other aphids and sometimes killing the ladybug.
 Another example is the Camponotus saundersi, or Malaysian worker ant, which is capable of dying by suicide by exploding.